 The microphone recording quality of these headphones is slightly better than most Bluetooth in-ears and surprisingly decent overall.
 Your voice should be clear and easy to understand, but unfortunately, will still likely sound fairly thin and lacking in detail.

-The noise handling of the microphone is disappointing.
-While the person you're speaking to will be able to hear you in quiet situations, your voice will get lost in even moderately noisy environments.
+The noise handling of the microphone is passable.
+While the person you're speaking to should be able to hear you in quiet situations, your voice can be drowned out in even moderately noisy environments.

 The battery performance of these headphones is disappointing.
 Their 3.5-hour battery life is on the shorter side for truly wireless headphones, and their case only gives an additional four charges, despite being fairly large.
 On the bright side, they deliver a longer battery life than the 3 hours that's advertised, and they only take an hour to fully charge.